vayigash

 Balance is restored, and Judah becomes the spokesman for the family, not Reuben, who was the oldest.
 Hence, the Royal Davidic line is through the tribe of Judah.
 Hence, we are Jews, not Rubenites.

 Isn’t it just a little strange?
 Why does God need to introduce Godself to him?
-Hasn’t Jacob had enough encounters with God to know Who is speaking to him?
+Hasn’t Jacob had enough encounters with God to know Who’s speaking to him?
 And curiously, God repeats the promise of the covenant to him, the one God first made with Abraham and then again with Isaac (who, by the way received the same introduction…as if the guy who came within seconds of being slaughtered wouldn’t know who God is).

 And then God tacks on a new promise of reassurance saying, “Do not be afraid of going down to Egypt, for there I will make you into a great nation.
 I will go down with you to Egypt and I will also bring you up…”

-So we have to ask, what must it have been like for these Israelites, who’d been surrounded by the many false gods of Egypt for multiple generations?
+What must it have been like for these Israelites, who’d been surrounded by the many false gods of Egypt for multiple generations?

 I have to ask:

-If God has gone down to Egypt with Jacob and his family and has promised that in time God will bring them back up, why would the Israelites need to ask what this God’s name is?
-Wouldn’t they know this God, and this promise?
+If God has gone down to Egypt with Jacob and his family, and has promised that in time God will bring them back up, why would the Israelites need to ask what this God’s name is?
+Wouldn’t they know this God and this promise?
 Wouldn’t it be the number one teaching that parents would pass to their children?
 The one thing that would give them hope to keep on keeping on?

 By asking God’s name we can infer that they didn’t know their God had descended with them and intended to bring them up.
-They didn’t know of the covenant (or at least most of them didn’t.) *
+They didn’t know of the covenant (or at least most of them didn’t).

 Some of us, miraculously, find our way home, but not without a whole lot of earnest searching and study.